erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 * `Q` - A byte offset into the stack.
 Used for updating the frame pointer register.
 Can be packed with other operands.

+* `V` - Variable argument count, followed by that many arguments.
+This must be the last operand.

 When the loader translates a generic instruction a specific instruction, it will choose the most specific instruction that will